The Menu-Size Complexity of Revenue Approximation: Upper Bound on Revenue-Approximation Complexity

 \subsection{Discretizing the Cheap Part of the Menu}

-As outlined above, our fourth and final step toward proving \cref{cne-upper-bound}, which we take in this \lcnamecref{cheap-disc-sec}, shows that in any auction over some exclusively unbounded distribution, the ``cheap'' part of the menu can be simplified without significant loss in revenue and without increasing the number of menu entries in the expensive part, so that (if both the parameter $\bound$ defining the exclusive unboundedness of the distribution and the parameter $\thresh$ defining the cheap part of the menu are polynomial in $n$ and $\nicefrac{1}{\varepsilon}$) it contains at most $(\nicefrac{n}{\varepsilon})^{O(n)}$ menu entries.
-This step is formalized by \cref{cheap-disc}.
+As outlined above, our fourth and final step toward proving \cref{cne-upper-bound}, which we take in this \lcnamecref{cheap-disc-sec}, shows that in any mechanism over some exclusively unbounded distribution, the ``cheap'' part of the menu can be simplified without significant loss in revenue and without increasing the number of menu entries in the expensive part, so that (if both the parameter $\bound$ defining the exclusive unboundedness of the distribution and the parameter $\thresh$ defining the cheap part of the menu are polynomial in $n$ and $\nicefrac{1}{\varepsilon}$) it contains at most $(\nicefrac{n}{\varepsilon})^{O(n)}$ menu entries.
+This subsection is dedicated to the statement and proof of \cref{cheap-disc}, which formalizes this step.\footnote{See \cref{logn} for a stronger version of this \lcnamecref{cheap-disc-log}, strengthening the upper bound of $(\nicefrac{n}{\varepsilon})^{O(n)}$ to~$(\frac{\log n}{\varepsilon})^{O(n)}$.}